 Tall lights installed at the end of your sloping backyard will also help raise the positive energy in your backyard and home.
 Please note that this works best when used in conjunction with an organic wall.
 It also helps to include strong shapes and colors in the wall to maximize the effect of lights as a feng shui cures for a sloped backyard.

 Enhance Your Garden

 Once you have done your best to stop the leakage of energy of a sloped backyard, focus on creating good energy in the backyard area by following garden feng shui principles.
 Bring life, color, and a sense of stability to your backyard with smart landscaping, good feng shui products in the garden, and efficient garden lighting.
 The better, stronger energy you create in your sloped backyard, the more support there will be for your home, and thus for you and your family.

 Sloping Near the House

 The area around the house foundation must slope slightly downward and away from the house to promote natural drainage of rainwater away from the foundation.
 So don't go crazy with reshaping your backyard to the point that you cause water to flow toward your home!
-As a minimum, the first 6 feet of ground around a foundation should slope 1 inch per foot of horizontal distance.
+As a minimum, the first six feet of ground around a foundation should slope one inch per foot of horizontal distance.
 After that, the ground should slope 3/4 inch per foot.